Tears spilled down my face. But it felt more like my heart was bleeding.

 To him, maybe.
 I wasn’t so sure.

 I explained how the newspaper’s presence at this very first breakfast was a sure sign that our marriage was doomed.
-I told him that it was okay and I understood that I was a disappointment–that he didn’t really love me.
+Through tears I mumbled how I understood that I was a disappointment–that he didn’t really love me.
 I shared that I also knew this was why we had to be at breakfast so early instead of staying in bed ’til noon.